shsagir/play-area-sync/docs/ssh-uni.md

 ## Limitations

-* This is not a root shell, so you can't install or remove software packages.
+* This is not a root shell, so you can't install or remove software packages
 * Mind that you are using the same runtime as your web application: resource intensive operations will drain memory and CPU from the web execution